Manarom/BandPyrometry.jl/docs/src/index.md

 - BandPyrometry.jl module provides:
     - EmPoint type formulates the least-square problem to optimize the temperature of blackbody
     - BandPyrometryPoint type formulates the least-square problem to optimize the temperature and spectral emissivity approximation to the real surface (with emissivity dependent on wavelength) formulates the least-square problem to optimize the temperature of blackbody
-    - Methods to solve the least-square optimization problem using zero,first and second order methods using optimizers provided by Optim.jl package
+    - Methods to solve the least-square optimization problem using zero,first and second order methods using optimizers provided by Optimization.jl package

 ## Contact

-To contact me, please do it through the [GitHub repository](https://github.com/Manarom/BandPyrometry).
+To contact me use this repository [GitHub repository](https://github.com/Manarom/BandPyrometry).

 ## License